 - In the second Codex Alera novel Max winds up having to impersonate the First Lord using watercrafting after he collapses from exhaustion so the First Lord's enemies won't realize he's incapacitated.
 Which becomes absolutely hilarious when Max has to seduce the First Lady to keep the masquerade up.

 - In Elise Title's The Face in the Mirror a model who greatly resembled a missing research scientist was pressed into impersonating her.
 It was eventually revealed that they were twins separated at birth.

-- The main plot of the first book of the False Prince Trilogy by Jennifer A. Nielson.
+- The main plot of the first book of the Ascendance Trilogy by Jennifer A. Nielson.
 A young man taken from an orphanage is trained, along with two other candidates, to impersonate a missing prince (by a nobleman with dubious motives) and take the throne, which will otherwise be a source of civil war, after the king dies.
 The young man actually is the prince, who was living in hiding.

 - In the Relativity story "Caffeine Headache," most of the people in the city begin acting weird due to something in the coffee.
 The superheroes struggle to maintain order, but Michael (the Black Torrent) is out of town.
 (He's actually in South America investigating the farms where the coffee originated.)
 His father dons the superhero costume and goes out in his place.